xingduoweiyun/ieclub/README.md

 QQ group for free communication!
 GITHub website for uploading resources!
 GitHub discussion field for uploading and sharing something valuable!
 Anyone interested in contributing and commenting on IE club can contact the group founder via QQ!
-Thank you for reading！
+Thank you for your efforts!